Please note: the page will print without the top and left navigation bars and in black and white only.

-Partner Assault Response (PAR) programs, a component of Ontario’s Domestic Violence Court program, are specialized counselling and educational services offered by community-based agencies to people who have assaulted their partners.
+Partner Assault Response (PAR) programs, a component of Ontario’s Domestic Violence Court program, are specialized group educational/counselling services offered by community-based agencies to people who have assaulted their partners.
 Some offenders are ordered to attend the PAR program by the court.
 PAR programs aim to enhance victim safety and hold offenders accountable for their behaviour.
 Read more.

-The 16-week long program gives offenders the opportunity to examine their beliefs and attitudes towards domestic abuse, and to learn non-abusive ways of resolving conflict.
+The 12-session program gives offenders the opportunity to examine their beliefs and attitudes towards domestic abuse, and to learn non-abusive ways of resolving conflict.

 While an offender is in the PAR program, staff offer the victim help with safety planning, referrals to community resources, and information about the offender's progress.